(Back to Haunted Movies Index)

 I found Peter Jackson's vision of Heaven (he of the Middle Earth vision with the Lord of the Rings Films) rather rich, inspired and evocative of something that could be described as "oneness" with all and perhaps to be taken metaphorically and not literally.
 If anything, it was visually engaging and artistic.

-There are scenes where the girl's father is smashing all his ship models in bottles down on earth.
-Up in her "in-between" place, we witness a brilliantly creative scene of full-sized boats in glass bottles floating across a pristine ocean and smashing to shards on the rocky shores.
+There are scenes where the girl's father is smashing all his models of ship-in-bottles down on earth, whereas, up in her "in-between" place, we witness a brilliantly creative scene of full-sized boats in glass bottles floating across a pristine ocean and smashing to shards on the rocky shores.

 Some points were hard to swallow and in that sense I could not help feeling that the father's efforts to find the killer were short changed by the plot.
 At the end, the father is convinced (i.e., because of the rose in his hand), that he had found the true killer.
 So what does he do?
 He nearly punches the guy's door down.
 Later he wants to sneak up on him in a corn field and brain him with his Louisville Slugger.
 Instead, he gets clobbered—nearly killed in fact—by a girl's boyfriend, who was upset or thought he and his girlfriend were being attacked.
 Meanwhile, when the father is lying there nearly dead in the corn field, the killer is standing close by watching.
 Why wouldn't the killer finish him off after the teen couple bolted?
 For a change, the killer would have a good alibi.